whisper-workshop/whisper-workshop.github.io/cfp.md

 **Submission Guidelines**
 Submissions must be written in English and provided in PDF format, adhering to the ITASEC conference template [EasyChair style](https://easychair.org/publications/for_authors).
 Manuscripts should at most 10 pages in length, excluding references.
-We accept both previously published papers and original submissions presenting new ideas or preliminary results.
+We accept both previously published papers (for oral presentations) and original submissions presenting new ideas or preliminary results (for oral presentations and inclusion in the post-workshop CEUR proceedings).
+Please note that the publication of CEUR proceedings will depend on the number of submissions.

 All submissions will undergo peer review by at least two members of the Program Committee.

 Submissions to WHISPER2026 are now open via [EasyChair](https://easychair.org/conferences?conf=whisper2026)